Psychomania: Home media

 Severin Films released a restored print on DVD in 2010.
+In 2024, Severin included the film on the first disc in its folk horror Blu-ray collection All the Haunts Be Ours, Volume Two, sourced from a 4K scan of the original camera negative.

 BFI Flipside released a dual-format Blu-ray/DVD edition in the EU on 26 September 2016.

 Arrow Films released a dual-format Blu-ray/DVD edition in the USA on 22 February 2017.